Income Tax Act 2007

 You could also call this:

-"Countries with special tax rules: a list of countries with different income tax laws"
+"Countries with special tax rules: a list of nations with unique income tax laws"

 The Income Tax Act 2007 has a list of countries called grey list countries.
-You can find this list in the International tax rules: grey list countries schedule.
-This schedule is part of the act and it tells you which countries are on the list.
+You can find this list in the schedule called International tax rules: grey list countries.
+This schedule is empowered by sections ss DZ 11 and YA 1.

-The countries on the list are Australia, Canada, Federal Republic of Germany, Japan, United Kingdom of Great Britain and Northern Ireland, United States of America, Norway, and Kingdom of Spain.
+The grey list countries are Australia, Canada, Federal Republic of Germany, Japan, United Kingdom of Great Britain and Northern Ireland, United States of America, Norway, and Kingdom of Spain.
 Some of these countries have special rules for taxing income from business activities carried on outside the country.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.